• Skip to primary navigation

 The Process of Filing a Discrimination Complaint

 Filing a lawsuit in California can be challenging if you try to go it alone.
-You’ll need to find the best lawyer to take your case and then file, investigate, present evidence, go through settlement negotiation, and possibly go to court to get a resolution.
-The efforts are worthwhile to help get justice and compensation for your child with cerebral palsy.
+You’ll need to find the best lawyer to take your case and then file, investigate, present evidence, go through settlement negotiations, and possibly go to court to get a resolution.
+The efforts are worthwhile to help bring justice and compensation for your child living with cerebral palsy.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area